didbit/sifchain-validators/docs/setup/standalone/manual.md

 It's *highly* recommended that you consider running `cosmovisor` under `systemd` or `supervisord`, or some other process control system.

-For example add a service
+For example, add a service

 ```console
 sudo tee /etc/systemd/system/sifnoded.service > /dev/null <<EOF